When to Join a Group Tour (and When to Stay Solo) in Morocco

 |

-Driving in Morocco as a solo traveller can be an incredibly rewarding way to explore the country and offer experiences you couldn’t have otherwise.
+Driving in Morocco as a solo traveller can be an incredibly rewarding way to explore the country.
+It offers experiences you couldn’t have otherwise.
 From navigating the winding roads of the Atlas Mountains to finding hidden beaches along the Atlantic coast, having your own set of wheels gives you the freedom and flexibility to get…

 | |

 If you’re thinking about venturing to North Africa solo, you might be weighing up the benefits of group tours vs independent travel in Morocco.
-Both are easily accessible in the country and it’s even possible to do a bit of both – join a small-group guided tour for a week and spend a few days…
+Both are easily accessible in the country and it’s even possible to do a bit of both.
+You could join a small-group guided tour for a week and spend a few…

 A newly paved road en route to the Sahara Desert in Morocco

-Getting around Morocco as a solo traveller is suprisingly easy, with multiple transport options available to you.
-From comfortable buses to domestic flights and some of Africa’s fastest trains – there’s no shortage of ways to get from A to B while staying safe.
-Travelling in Morocco caters well to solo travellers who love planning…
+Getting around Morocco as a solo traveller is surprisingly easy, with multiple transport options available to you.
+From comfortable buses to domestic flights and some of Africa’s fastest trains.
+There’s no shortage of ways to get from A to B while staying safe.
+Travelling in Morocco caters well to solo travellers who love planning their…